Frequently Asked Questions

 The Cal 100 passes through four separate counties, multiple city jurisdictions , all requiring separate permits (with fees) at each place it touches ground- the start, finish, and three checkpoints, for a total of 5 locations.
 Each of these locations requires infrastructure, volunteer and paid staff, support, communication, transportation etc. Race fees also cover insurance costs.

 The race is continuous and travels into the night.
 Our priority is everyone’s safety and enjoyment.
 Dozens of volunteers will be up around the clock to make sure everyone has a successful race.
 Even though our Cal 100 team is largely volunteer, it is a full time job to develop a race like this and there is a cost to supporting volunteers and racers.

-For an event that spans 100 miles, 8-20 hours of paddling, includes three staffed checkpoints with water resupply etc, a race shirt, a BBQ on Monday with free raffle for paddlers, silent auction, free massage, music and fun AND supports an organization that is promoting river health and access for everyone, $150 will be well worth it!
+For an event that spans 100 miles, 8-20 hours of paddling, includes three staffed checkpoints with water resupply etc, a race shirt, a BBQ on Monday with free raffle for paddlers, silent auction AND supports an organization that is promoting river health and access for everyone, $150 will be well worth it!

 - Lucky for you we’ve got an expert to help you!
 Visit our